codefresh-io/docs.codefresh.io/_docs/products/manage-products/promotion-version-properties.md

 ##### JSON path expression
 `$.release.version`

+-->

-## Promotable properties
+## Promotable Properties

 Promotable Properties define the specific files or the attributes within files, to be promoted between environments.
-Defining these properties allow for precise control over what changes are included in a promotion, adhering to environment-specific requirements and avoiding unwanted modifications.
+Though optional, defining these properties allow for precise control over what changes are included in a promotion, adhering to environment-specific requirements and avoiding unwanted modifications.

+{{site.data.callout.callout_tip}}
+**TIP**
-When no promotable properties are configured, all changes are promoted between all environments.
+When no Promotable Properties are configured, all changes are promoted between all environments.
+{{site.data.callout.end}}

-Like the Version attribute, Promotable Properties are defined through JSON path expressions.
-Unlike the Version attribute, you can define multiple JSON path expressions to different files and multiple attributes in the same file.
+Similar to the Version attribute, Promotable Properties are defined through [JSON path expressions](#json-path-expressions-for-files-and-attributes).
+Unlike the Version attribute, for Promotable Properties you can define multiple JSON path expressions to different files, and multiple attributes in the same file.

 ### Examples of Promotable Properties

-#### Promotable Properties configured

 Here's an example of the Promotable Properties configured for the applications of a Product.

-You can see that there are properties to be promoted from three different files, with the values.yaml file having more than one promotable property.
+You can see that properties are configured to be promoted from three different files, with `values.yaml` configured with more than one property.

 {% include
 	image.html